 4.2.6.3.
 Further Behaviours Owed to One’s Friends

 In addition to the affection and willingness to share possessions which friends of virtue owe one another, Aristotle speaks of further types of behaviour which are owed to a friend.
 These include many habits which further communication between the friends, such as paying heed to what the other says, frankness of speech, and the companionship which comes from conversing and communicating one’s thoughts to the other.
-Additionally, in friendships built up over the course of many years, loyalty and confidence become mutually owed, and serves as a form of protection against the slander and suspicion which often pervades the other, inferior, friendships of pleasure and utility, in which loyalty and confidence are is lacking: ‘for a man is slow to believe anybody’s word about a friend whom he has himself tried and tested for many years, and with whom there is the mutual confidence, [and] the incapacity ever to do each other wrong.’
+Additionally, in friendships built up over the course of many years, loyalty and confidence become mutually owed, and serves as a form of protection against the slander and suspicion which often pervades the other, inferior, friendships of pleasure and utility, in which loyalty and confidence are lacking: ‘for a man is slow to believe anybody’s word about a friend whom he has himself tried and tested for many years, and with whom there is the mutual confidence, [and] the incapacity ever to do each other wrong.’
 When it comes to the appropriate etiquette of friendship of virtue, Aristotle notes that people should only summon a friend to their aid when to do so would help them greatly and cause him very little trouble, which shows the obligation for the receiver of a friend’s aid to practice restraint and consideration.
 On the other hand, friends also owe it to each other to show generosity, and are exhorted by Aristotle to go ‘uninvited and readily to those in misfortune.’
 It is a friend’s duty to render service without being asked (that is, to be the initiator), though the complex nuances of this etiquette among friends also demands that one should not seem too eager to visit by going uninvited or too often, if the motivation for a visit is to enjoy the friend’s good things: to do so is not noble, we are told.
 By following Aristotle’s advice on what activity and behaviour is owed within friendship of virtue, friends of virtue should find that the bonds of their association are strengthened, and their friendship will be fulfilling and long-lasting – thus embodying the ideal type against which all other forms of social relationship are measured.

 4.2.6.4.
 Neglect of Obligations